gardener/gardener-extension-shoot-cert-service/docs/usage/request_cert.md

     # Optional but recommended, this is going to create the DNS entry at the same time
     dns.gardener.cloud/class: garden
     dns.gardener.cloud/ttl: "600"
     #cert.gardener.cloud/commonname: "*.example.com"              # optional, if not specified the first name from spec.tls[].hosts is used as common name
     #cert.gardener.cloud/dnsnames: ""                             # optional, if not specified the names from spec.tls[].hosts are used
     #cert.gardener.cloud/follow-cname: "true"                     # optional, same as spec.followCNAME in certificates
     #cert.gardener.cloud/secret-labels: "key1=value1,key2=value2" # optional labels for the certificate secret
     #cert.gardener.cloud/issuer: custom-issuer                    # optional to specify custom issuer (use namespace/name for shoot issuers)
+    #cert.gardener.cloud/preferred-chain: "chain name"            # optional to specify preferred-chain (value is the Subject Common Name of the root issuer)

 spec:
   tls:
   - hosts: